CustomTypeOne/LoopPatches/README.md

 This **sliding-scale** branch of LoopPatches is very experimental.
 Do NOT use unless you are experienced.

+All the patches found in the LoopPatches main and dev branches are also found here.
+The new feature is added to the bottom of the features under iOS Settings, Loop.

 This README file is bare-bones.

 The patch is extracted from IsThisPaul/Loop branch dev-with-patches-sliding-scale-paf.